 Kayakers near Algodones, July 18, 2013 - Flows at 173 cfs

-The most significant factor that isn't grasped by the either the local population or local media is that the character of the river itself is dramatically different immediately north of the city (where we operate), as opposed to the reach through Albuquerque itself.
-From Cochiti dam to approximately 2 miles north of the Alameda Bridge at the northern city limits, the Rio Grande features a river channel that ranges from between 100' – 150' feet in width.
+What is not grasped by the either the local population or local media is that the character of the river itself is dramatically different immediately north of the city (where we operate), as opposed to the reach through Albuquerque itself.
+From Cochiti dam to approximately 2 miles north of the Alameda Bridge at the northern city limits, the Rio Grande features a river channel that ranges from between 75' – 150' feet in width.
 This constricted channel translates to sufficient depth for watercraft that displace as little as canoes, kayaks and SUP's, even at extreme low flows..

 Current Flow Conditions